The following courses are required for a Spanish major

-We encourage our students to obtain a major in Spanish because it will help them in any career path they may choose.
+We encourage our students to obtain a major in Spanish because it will greatly help them in any career path they may choose.
 In order to do so, students may come to the Department main office, located in SAC 303, and fill out a form to declare a Spanish major or double major.
 Majors will be assigned an advisor from the Spanish faculty, and the paperwork will be sent to the Dean's office, so that their major will appear on their academic transcript.
-You may also apply on line:
+You may also apply online:

 Four courses above the Intermediate level.

 We encourage students to obtain a minor in Spanish if their schedule does not permit them to do a major.
 In order to do so, students may come to the Department main office, located in SAC 303 and fill out a form.
-At the time of graduation and upon completion of the minor requirements, students will be issued a Minor certificiate and the minor will appear on their transcript.
+At the time of graduation and upon completion of the minor requirements, students will be issued a Minor certificate and the minor will appear on their transcript.